NCAD LOGO

 Final Year

-The final year is structured to support you in developing your self-directed art practice.
-You will have a personal tutor to help guide you through a range of possibilities as your practice evolves.
-There are weekly studio presentations, research seminars and lectures, giving you a framework through which to build your learning.
-By the end of the final year you will have developed a substantial body of research and studio work, and will present the outcomes in an exhibition space for assessment.
+The final year is where you develop your self-directed art practice.
+You will have a tutor to help guide you through a range of possibilities as your work evolves.
+There are weekly studio presentations, research seminars and lectures, giving you a framework for your learning.
+By the end of the final year you will have developed a substantial body of research and studio work, and will present the outcomes in an exhibition for assessment.
 The programme also features visiting lecturers, off-campus collaborative opportunities, field trips, and study visits.
 Towards the end of your studies you will be actively encouraged and supported in applying for postgraduate study.

 How will I be assessed?

-Assessment throughout the programme, in both studio practice and in Critical Cultures, is on a continuous basis, at the end of each completed module and at the end of each semester (half-year).
+Assessment throughout the programme, in both studio practice and in Critical Cultures, is on a continuous basis, at the end of each completed module and at the end of each trimester.
 Formal assessment results are issued at the end of each academic year.
-Modes of assessment include practical and written assignments, oral and visual presentations, portfolios and exhibitions.
+Modes of assessment include exhibitions and portfolios; practical and written assignments; and oral or visual presentations.

 Critical Cultures